Faculty & Staff

 by Sandra Schwarz, Director of Windward Teaching Training Program

-Teachers, even very experienced ones, begin their careers at Windward as assistant teachers.
-The hiring of assistant teachers starts with an exhaustive recruitment process.
+Teachers new to Windward, even very experienced ones, begin their careers at Windward as a Teacher-in-Residence in the Windward Teacher Training Program (WTTP).
+The hiring of Teachers-in-Residence starts with an exhaustive recruitment process.
 Candidates are culled from a large pool of applicants.
 College career centers, job fairs, online advertisements, employment agencies, private referrals and unsolicited resumes are all sources of applications.
-Every resume is read and analyzed for proper credentials and special talents, skills and interests.
-When a candidate is chosen for an interview, a team of administrators meets with the candidate, explains the Windward program in depth and analyzes the candidate’s answers to questions.
+Every resume is read and analyzed for proper credentials and special talents, skills, and interests.
+In choosing potential Teachers-in-Residence, administrators look for candidates who possess strong language skills, a passion for working with children with learning disabilities and the dedication necessary to becoming a teacher.
+When a candidate is chosen for an interview, a team of administrators meets with the candidate, explains the Windward program in depth and analyzes the candidate’s answers to carefully selected questions.
 A thorough reference check is completed before a candidate is offered a position.
-In choosing potential assistant teachers, administrators look for candidates who possess strong language skills, a passion for working with children with learning disabilities and the dedication necessary to becoming a teacher.
-A future Windward teacher must also have patience, a strong work ethic, an intellectual curiosity and an appreciation for being part of an organization that transforms children’s lives.
+A future Windward teacher must also have patience, a strong work ethic, an intellectual curiosity, and an appreciation for being part of an organization that transforms children’s lives.

 - To become knowledgeable about the elements and structure of spoken and written language